 During COVID-19, people with cognitive impairment may find hospital even more frightening than usual.
-In recognition of this changed environment, the Commission has developed new resources to support health service organisations to provide safe care for people with cognitive impairment during COVID-19.
+In recognition of this changed environment, the Commission developed resources to support health service organisations to provide safe care for people with cognitive impairment during the pandemic.

 Cognitive impairment in hospital is often associated with adverse outcomes, such as falls.
 For some people with cognitive impairment and for their carers and families, a hospital stay can be a negative experience.
 Staff may struggle to provide the right care in the absence of appropriate education and training.